riok/mapperly/docs/docs/contributing/debugging.md

 To debug the Mapperly in unit tests set a breakpoint in the code of Mappery which you want to debug and run the tests in debug mode.

+If your IDE supports the `DebugRoslynComponent` launch configuration command, you can just set your breakpoints and debug the preconfigured `integration-tests` profile which will debug Mapperly in the context of the integration tests.

-Since Mapperly runs integrated into the build pipeline, debugging integration tests and other applications needs some more effort.
+If your IDE does not support `DebugRoslynComponent`, debugging the integration tests requires some more effort.
 Mapperly uses a compile constant `DEBUG_SOURCE_GENERATOR` to determine whether to attach a debugger.
 If it is set, it tries to attach a debugger
 (it uses `Debugger.Launch()` on windows, on other operating systems it tries to launch JetBrains Rider)